-- o The dividend is not appropriate compared to the industry average and does not correspond to the company's financial result. - o Dividends are paid out of the company's assets (except in justified exceptional cases). - No option to pay cash dividends when authorized to use scrip dividends
+- o The dividend is not appropriate compared to the industry average and does not correspond to the company's financial result. - o Dividends are paid out of the company's assets (except in justified exceptional cases).

 4. Auditor

 The annual financial statements are intended to give a true and fair view of the net assets, financial position and results of operations of the company.
 The basic requirement for this is the independence and impartiality of the auditor and the auditing company with regard to remuneration.